Adding a new D2L topic by uploading a file

 - The upload process may timeout before the file is fully uploaded to D2L.

 - The D2L server cannot stream audio or video files.
 This means that students will need to download certain types of media files before they will start playing.
 Large files may take an extremely long time to download, depending on students' connection speed.
+Large media files are better served by uploading to MediaSpace.

 - What happens when students download a file that you have uploaded to D2L varies based on the Web browser they are using and the type of file they are downloading.